 - Control Panel and Dashboard Experience: cPanel.

 - Installation of Apps and CMSs (WordPress, Joomla, etc.): Quick and easy installation of popular apps and CMSs via Softaculous.

 Only if you’re a masochist.

-They could be above average, as their page speed and a few other categories performed well.
+They could be above average if their page speed and a few other categories performed well.

-Unfortunately, their uptime (or lack thereof) is a nightmare, bringing the rest of the company’s performance down like an albatross.
-Considering they have the deep pockets and heavy backing of EIG, that’s inexcusable.
+Unfortunately, their uptime was a nightmare, bringing the rest of the company’s performance down like an albatross.
+They have shown very promising uptimes in some months, but it’s too unreliable to recommend them.

-Their bold uptime claims at the beginning are almost an outright lie too, which on top of everything else, doesn’t leave us with a good, warm, fuzzy feeling.
+Their bold uptime claims at the beginning were almost an outright lie too, which on top of everything else, doesn’t leave us with a good, warm, fuzzy feeling.